justunsix/dotfiles-playbook/dotfiles-manager/README.md

 # DevOps: Virtualization

-This directory contains a `Vagrantfile` that is configured to set up an Ubuntu virtual machine (VM).
+This directory contains a `Vagrantfile` that is configured to set up a virtual machine (VM).

 This VM was created to be used to manage dotfiles in a Windows machine since Windows cannot run Ansible.
 The VM also has additional software for convenience.